[Contents]

 multiline

 property.
-When an event handler is called for a TEXTAREA
+When an event handler is called for a TEXTAREA form element, the

-browser sets multiline
+browser sets multiline to true. multiline is

 cleared after the event handler completes.
-This means that, if you've preset multiline to true
+This means that, if you've preset multiline to true,

-after the execution of any event handler.
+it is reset to false after the execution of any event handler.

 Example 1: